jwashek/exagora.me/about.md

 I brushed it off and never gave much thought to it.

 * I was a good person
-* I did believed in God
+* I believed in God
-* I wasn't bad
+* I kept some of the 10 Commandments
 * I prayed sometimes
 * I confessed certain sins to a priest
 * I was baptized as a child